khalid-hussain/shaheen/chap7.md

 sure that no one wakes him or tries to talk to him."

 In the afternoon when Badr bin Mughira got to speak to Bashir in private, he asked his friend of his unexpected arrival.
-Bashir Bin Hassan replied, "It was my greatest wish to witness the departure of Abul Hassan's army with my own eyes but I got this news only when the army had departed from Granada.
+Bashir bin Hassan replied, "It was my greatest wish to witness the departure of Abul Hassan's army with my own eyes but I got this news only when the army had departed from Granada.
 But then I thought that I would definitely catchup with it during the battle.
 Abu Dawood was also quite persistent to take me along with him to Granada.
-On my request and Abu Dawood's recommendation, Mansour Bin Ahmed granted me permission.
+On my request and Abu Dawood's recommendation, Mansour bin Ahmed granted me permission.
 On reaching Granada I came to know that you had besieged Sakhra.
 I charged away and reached here this morning only to learn that the city has been captured."